mplewis/freevite/NOTES.md

   - [ ] Why are hamburger items missing on Confirm RSVP page?
 - [ ] URL builder helpers
 - [ ] Form to request resend link(s) for email address
-- [ ] Resend confirmation if an RSVP enters an existing email
 - [ ] Add Sentry to frontend
 - [ ] Diff dates in `notify` so that they are omitted when unchanged
 - [ ] Investigate why some emailed URLs use incorrect hosts for Netlify Deploy Preview